Divorce and Open Enrollment: What You Need to Know

 Often, I see people missing opportunities with their Health Savings Accounts (HSA) or Flex Spending accounts.
 I get it… It's sometimes very hard to determine the differences between plans, so you pick the one with the lowest monthly premium and hope you don't have any major disasters.
 Then, add in all the additional tax benefits….
 Forget it!

-The reality is, it comes down to saving money on taxes and being tax-efficient, especially with HSAs, though this is true for all insurance plans and premiums available to you.
+The reality is that it comes down to saving money on taxes and being tax-efficient, especially with HSAs, though this is true for all insurance plans and premiums available to you.

-For example: HSAs really benefit people who don’t have high medical bills who are also maxing out their retirement accounts.
+For example, HSAs really benefit people who don't have high medical bills and who are also maxing out their retirement accounts.
 In that case, take advantage of your HSA and use it as another retirement savings vehicle.

 Take the time to understand what's included in your plans, any tax credits or benefits you're eligible for, and options outside of your employer-provided plans, so you can get what you need and actually use everything you're paying for!

 Don't Forget the Cardinal Rules for Evaluating Choices During Open Enrollment

 Things will vary between employers, plans, and families.
 As such, it isn't very cut and dry, but there are a few cardinal rules to note when it comes to open enrollment.

 If your employer has one, use the calculator available to you to help you find a plan that takes into consideration the things you'd like to cover, the money you'd like to contribute, and so forth.

 For health insurance specifically, don't look at the premiums.
 Instead, consider any ongoing medical expenses you have and compare the cost of that care.
 If you know you see a specialist on a regular basis, or you have prescriptions, note the cost of the actual treatment (or any co-pay or co-insurance costs) and compare what you expect your medical expenses to be across the plans to help you choose.